 I have never had a hard time making decisions.
 I don’t like gray areas, I like black and white and yes or no. I make decisions all day, every day.
-My daughter and sons?
-They can’t make a decision to save their life.
-If I ask them to pick out cereal, it will literally take them 10 hours.
+My daughter?
+She has a difficult time.
+“What if I make the wrong choice?”
+“I kind of want this one, yet kind of want that one too” and “I’m hungry and everything sounds good how can I possibly pick one thing”.
+If I ask her to pick out cereal, it will literally take her 10 hours.
 So.
 Many.
 Choices.
 Yet, when Anna received a gift certificate to Toys R Us a number of years ago, she knew exactly what she was going to get.
 A stuffed animal.
 I mean, another stuffed animal.
 She had approximately 1,000,000,000 or so in her bedroom already, but this one she was going to pick out using her GIFT CERTIFICATE.
 And the choice was completely hers.
 At, like 5 years old.

 With love from Grand Haven,